IV Immunuglobulin

 • Chest pain or trouble breathing, blue lips or extremities.
 These could be signs of a serious heart or lung problem.

-There are some differences in the rate of certain side effects between brands of IVIg.
-This is because different brands of IVIg may have different salt or sugar content, or may have other different excipients (additives).
+There are some differences in the side effects between different brands of IVIg.
+This is because different brands of IVIg may have different excipients.

-Because IVIg is extracted from donated blood, it undergoes vigorous testing to check for possible viruses.
-There are additional procedures in the manufacturing to reduce the possible risk of viruses.
-Despite these stringent measures during the manufacturing process, the risk of contamination by viral and other unknown agents cannot be completely eliminated.
+IVIg is extracted from donated blood and undergoes vigorous testing to check for possible viruses.
+There are additional procedures in manufacturing to reduce the possible risk of viruses.
+Despite these stringent measures during the manufacturing process, the risk of contamination by viral and other unknown agents cannot be eliminated.

 You must tell your doctor if you are planning to get any vaccinations.
 IVIg may impair the effects of some live virus vaccines such as measles, mumps, rubella and varicella.